ILO Home

 Pinocchio Canvas: Education through artistic expression

-Every day, as 680 million children around the world make their way to primary school, another 200 million child labourers head to work, as they have done every day of their lives since an early age.
+Child labour is a global problem.
+The latest ILO figures estimate that 168 million children around the world are engaged in child labour, 85 million of them in hazardous work.
 They are deprived of their basic human rights and robbed of their childhood.
-This Pinocchio canvas, created by committed young people, transports us to the heart of a globalized world where the character of Pinocchio is both the victim of abuse and also the unaware consumer that contributes to the perpetration of the vicious cycle of poverty and exploitation.
+This Pinocchio canvas, created by committed young people, transports us to the heart of a globalized world where the character of Pinocchio is both the victim of abuse and also the unaware consumer that contributes to the perpetration of the vicious cycle of poverty and child labour.
 Inspired by the Pinocchio fairytale, students from Italy have expressed the complex reality of child labour to promote awareness in a meaningful way for children.
 The sequence of slides shows the canvas in its developing stages.
 This canvas can be explored and used to inspire learning and further action among other children worldwide.
 A complimentary descriptive leaflet and a classroom activity have also been developed for teachers and educators to use to explore this important issue in greater detail.

 Start the slideshow »